Radovan Karadzic Fast Facts

 Was a practicing psychiatrist before entering politics.

-The US State Department offered a $5-million dollar reward for information leading to Karadzic's capture.
+The US State Department offered a $5 million-dollar reward for information leading to Karadzic's capture.

-Claims that he made a deal with US diplomat Richard Holbrooke in which he would not be prosecuted for war crimes if he withdrew from public life.
+Claimed that he made a deal with US diplomat Richard Holbrooke in which he would not be prosecuted for war crimes if he withdrew from public life.
 Holbrooke denied this.

-Is charged with two counts of genocide, five counts of crimes against humanity and four counts of violations of the laws or customs of war.
+Was charged with two counts of genocide, five counts of crimes against humanity and four counts of violations of the laws or customs of war.
+Karadzic was found guilty of 10 of the 11 charges and sentenced to 40 years in prison.

 Timeline: